kubernetes/enhancements/keps/sig-network/4770-endpointslice-controller-flexibility/README.md

 ###### How can this feature be enabled / disabled in a live cluster?

-- [ ] Feature gate (also fill in values in `kep.yaml`)
+- [x] Feature gate (also fill in values in `kep.yaml`)
-  - Feature gate name:
+  - Feature gate name: EndpointControllerNameWellKnownLabel, EndpointSliceMirroringControllerSharedModule
-  - Components depending on the feature gate:
+  - Components depending on the feature gate: kube-controller-manager
-- [ ] Other
+- [x] Other
-  - Describe the mechanism: setting the label `service.kubernetes.io/endpoint-controller-name` disables the Kubernetes endpointslice controller.
+  - Describe the mechanism: setting the label `service.kubernetes.io/endpoint-controller-name` on a service disables the Kubernetes endpointslice controller for that particular service.
+So no EndpointSlices/Enpoints for this service from the kube-controller-manager will be existing.
   - Will enabling / disabling the feature require downtime of the control plane?
 No
   - Will enabling / disabling the feature require downtime or reprovisioning